EMBRYOPSIDA Pirani & Prado

 2. Calycanthoideae Burnett

 4/10.
 China, Korea, Taiwan, North America.
+Photo - Flower © John Crellin.

 Age.
-Renner (2005) suggested an age of 33-24 m.y. for crown-group Calycanthoideae.
+Renner (2005a) suggested an age of 33-24 Ma for crown-group Calycanthoideae.

 Synonymy: Butneriaceae Barnhart, Chimonanthaceae Perleb

-Evolution.
-Divergence & Distribution.
 For possible apomorphies of the two subfamilies in addition to those suggested above, see Staedler et al. (2009).

 Genes & Genomes.
 Isozyme duplication in Calycanthus suggests that there has been ancient polyploidy here (Soltis & Soltis 1990).
+For the chloroplast genome, etc., see Goremykin et al. (2003b).

 Chemistry, Morphology, etc. The two rings of vascular tissue in the stem are quite distinct from the seedling stage onwards.
-The leaf is innervated by paired traces from the inner vascular ring which very soon fuse and form the median petiole bundle, and by two traces from the cortical bundles that form the lateral or wing bundles (Balfour & Philipson 1962; Benzing et al. 1967; Beck et al. 1982), however, I could not see these central paired traces in Chimonanthus (stem too old?).
+The leaf is usually innervated by paired traces from the inner vascular ring which very soon fuse and form the median petiole bundle, and by two traces from the cortical bundles that form the lateral or wing bundles (Balfour & Philipson 1962; Benzing et al. 1967; Beck et al. 1982), however, I could not see these central paired traces in Chimonanthus; indeed, the paired traces may fuse when in the stem (Fahn & Bailey 1957).
 Odd teeth are sometimes found on the lamina of Calycanthus virginianus, at least on the plant in my back garden.

 For the morphology of Idiospermum, see Blake (1972), for chemistry, see Crawford et al. (1986).
-For general information on Calycanthaceae, see Nicely (1965) and Kubitzki (1993b), for the chloroplast genome, etc., see Goremykin et al. (2003b), for disulcate pollen of Calycanthus, see Albert et al. (2011), for floral development, see Rauh and Reznik (1951), for gynoecial development, see Staedler et al. (2007b).
+For general information on Calycanthaceae, see Nicely (1965) and Kubitzki (1993b), for floral anatomy, see G. H. Smith (1928), for floral development, see Rauh and Reznik (1951), for disulcate pollen of Calycanthus, see Albert et al. (2011), for gynoecial development, see Staedler et al. (2007b), and for fruit anatomy, see Romanov et al. (2018).